Welcome to RAPS

 The RAPS committee organise an annual conference that provides an ideal opportunity for RAPS members to form networks and collaborations, as well as present their latest research.
 The RAPS meeting has a strong focus on career development and features a number of plenary speakers who provide an overview of their careers, as well as specialist talks and discussions on areas such as scientific publishing, technology transfer and science journalism.

 Previous RAPS meetings can be found here.
-And the information about the next meeting will be shown here.
+And the information about the next meeting will be shown here

 RAPS maintains strong links with Macro Group, our parent organisation, whose membership is drawn from academia and industry, and spans the entire career range from research students to senior positions in industry and academia.
 Macro Group is dedicated to furthering Polymer Science in the UK by promoting meetings and fostering interactions.